Rijeka: Under Habsburg rule

 During the Napoleonic Wars, Rijeka was briefly captured by the French Empire and included in the Illyrian Provinces.
 During the French rule, between 1809 and 1813, the critically important Louisiana road was completed (named after Napoleon's wife Marie Louise).
 The road was the shortest route from Rijeka to the interior (Karlovac) and gave a strong impulse to the development of Rijeka's port.
 In 1813 the French rule came to an end when Rijeka was first bombarded by the Royal Navy and later re-captured by the Austrians under the command of the Irish general Laval Nugent von Westmeath.
 The British bombardment has an interesting side story.
 The city was apparently saved from annihilation by a young lady named Karolina Belinić who - amid the chaos and destruction of the bombardment - went to the English fleet commander and convinced him that further bombardment of the city was unnecessary (the small French garrison was quickly defeated and left the city).
 The legend of Karolina is warmly remembered by the population even today.
-She became a folk hero Karolina Riječka (Caroline of Rijeka) and has been celebrated in plays, movies and even in a rock opera.
+Karolina Riječka (Caroline of Rijeka) became a folk hero and has been celebrated in plays, movies and even in a rock opera.

 In the early 19th century, the most prominent economical and cultural leader of the city was Andrija Ljudevit Adamić.

-Fiume also had a significant naval base, and in the mid-19th century it became the site of the Austro-Hungarian Naval Academy (K.u.K.
-Marine-Akademie), where the Austro-Hungarian Navy trained its officers.
+Fiume also had a significant naval base, and in the mid-19th century it became the site of the Imperial and Royal Naval Academy (K.u.K.
+Marine-Akademie), where the Austro-Hungarian Navy trained its officer cadets.